Generic name: testosterone injection [ tes-TOS-ter-one ]

 Depo-Testosterone can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using testosterone.

 Misuse of testosterone can cause dangerous or irreversible effects, such as enlarged breasts, small testicles, infertility, high blood pressure, heart attack, stroke, liver disease, bone growth problems, addiction, and mental effects such as aggression and violence.
 Stealing, selling, or giving away this medicine is against the law.

 If you have used too much testosterone, stopping the medicine may caused unpleasant withdrawal symptoms, such as depression, tiredness, irritability, loss of appetite, sleep problems, or decreased libido.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your testosterone injection.
+Call your doctor for instructions if you miss an appointment for your Depo-Testosterone.

 What happens if I overdose?

 Since Depo-Testosterone is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.